 CORNELIA HAHN OBERLANDER, FASLA, FCSLA, is a landscape architect based in Vancouver, British Columbia.
-Her firm, Cornelia Hahn Oberlander Landscape Architects, brings internationally acclaimed expertise in environmentally sensitive planning and design.
-Born in Mülheim/Ruhr, Germany, in 1921, Ms. Oberlander studied at Harvard University with Walter Gropius and settled inVancouver in the 1950s, where she continues to practice.
-Founded in 1953, her firm has developed a highly varied expertise: children’s playgrounds, beginning with the creative playground at Expo 67 in Montréal; roof gardens and hanging planters, as in the award-winning landscape for the Canadian Chancery in Washington, D.C.
-(1989); native plant communities like the Taiga Garden at the National Gallery of Canada in Ottawa (1988); and environmental planning and design, such as the C. K. Choi Institute of Asian Research in Vancouver (1995).
+Born in Mülheim/Ruhr, Germany, in 1921, Oberlander studied at Harvard University with Walter Gropius and settled in Vancouver in the 1950s, where she continues to practice.
+Founded in 1953, her firm, Cornelia Hahn Oberlander Landscape Architects, has developed a highly varied expertise: children’s playgrounds, beginning with the creative playground at Expo 67 in Montréal; roof gardens and hanging planters, as in the award-winning landscape for the Canadian Chancery in Washington, D.C.; native plant communities such as the Taiga Garden at the National Gallery of Canada in Ottawa; and environmentally sensitive planning and design, for which she has been internationally acclaimed, such as the C. K. Choi Institute of Asian Research in Vancouver.

-WITOLD RYBCZYNSKI, FAIA, studied architecture at McGill University in Montreal, where he also taught; he is currently the Martin and Margy Meyerson Professor of Urbanism at the University of Pennsylvania.
+WITOLD RYBCZYNSKI, FAIA, HON.
+ASLA, studied architecture at McGill University in Montreal, where he also taught; he is currently the Martin and Margy Meyerson Professor of Urbanism at the University of Pennsylvania.
 His architectural experience has included designing and building houses as a registered architect, as well as researching low-cost housing, for which he received a 1991 Progressive Architecture award.
 In 1993, he was made an Honorary Fellow of the American Institute of Architects, and he has received honorary doctorates from McGill University and the University of Western Ontario.
 In 2007, he received the Vincent Scully Prize, the Seaside Prize, and the Institute Collaborative Honors from the AIA.
 He serves on the U.S. Commission of Fine Arts.
 He is currently architecture critic for the online magazine Slate.
 He has written twelve books on subjects as varied as the evolution of comfort, a history of the weekend, American urbanism, and the search for the origins of the screwdriver.
 His biography of Frederick Law Olmsted, A Clearing in the Distance, received the J. Anthony Lukas Prize, a Christopher Award, and a Philadelphia Athenæum literary award.
 His essays appear regularly in the New York Review of Books and the New York Times, and he has written for The New Yorker and The Atlantic.

 ROBERT A. M. STERN, FAIA, is a practicing architect, teacher, and writer.
 He received the AIA New York Chapter’s Medal of Honor in 1984 and the Chapter’s President’s Award in 2001.
 He received the Athena Award from the Congress for the New Urbanism and the Board of Directors’ Honor from the Institute of Classical Architecture and Classical America in 2007.
-As founder and Senior Partner of Robert A. M. Stern Architects, he personally directs the design of each of the firm’s projects.
+As founder and senior partner of Robert A. M. Stern Architects, he personally directs the design of each of the firm’s projects.